RA2211003010397-Anjali-KS/Anomaly-Detection-For-Credit-Card-Fraud-Using-Isolation-Forests/README.md

 ## Results

 The effectiveness of each algorithm is compared based on metrics like accuracy, precision, recall, and F1 score.
-A bar graph visualizes the performance of the different algorithms, making it easy to identify the best-performing model for credit card fraud detection.